bobhablutzel/spwing/README.md

 - Automatic multi-document support
 - Annotation support for configuration
 - Automatic integration for native look & feel
+- Full undo/redo handling linked to the file save state
 - Automatic support for saving and opening files
 - Automatic platform-specific resource resolution
   - Sensitive to platform and version